clsty/dots-hyprarch/README.md

 Stuff should scale according to the font size.
 Some ags element may need a restart of ags to take effect.

+If some elements are wayy too big, then it's possible that css totally not working, see <https://github.com/end-4/dots-hyprland/issues/226>.

 ### How to change time format
 Reference: <https://github.com/end-4/dots-hyprland/issues/228>